 One acquirer – BRP Group, Inc. (BRP) – indicated during its recent Q4 2022 earning call that it would be more focused on organic growth versus acquisitions in 2023.
 CEO Trevor Baldwin stated, “The reality is the cost of capital is up meaningfully.
 And as a result, a lot of the larger, higher-performing businesses are choosing not to come to market and transact in that type of a backdrop, the type of assets that we would typically be most interested and excited about.”1

 Of course, this is one firm’s position and not necessarily the sentiment of the industry as a whole.
 But the key to this statement is the reference to “higher-performing businesses” and “the type of assets we would typically be most interested and excited about.”
 Performance is king.
 In this environment, it doesn’t matter how large or small you are.
 If you aren’t significantly growing (organically), you aren’t going to attract the interest of potential partners.
+Read on to learn how to grow your insurance brokerage so you can be attractive to potential partners.

 A Focus on Organic Growth